Causes of Irritable Bowel Syndrome (IBS)

 02 Sensitivity to food: Symptoms of IBS have also been known to be triggered by the ingestion of certain foods to which the individual is sensitive.
 Chocolate, milk products, caffeine, or large amounts of alcohol are frequent offenders.
 One theory states that lack of fiber in the diet can have a detrimental effect.
 This lack of fiber causes irregular contractions of the large intestines.

 03 Genetics and heredity: Some studies indicate that there are more chances of IBS running in a family.
-It is believed that there are some inborn tendencies of an individual that make him/her react adversely to stress or certain food resulting in IBS.
+It is believed that there are some inborn tendencies of an individual that make him/her react adversely to stress or certain foods, resulting in IBS.

 04 Some patients develop IBS following an episode of gastroenteritis or abdominal surgeries like removal of the gallbladder.